 1. Simple website design gets more conversions

-Study after study has proven that simple website design leads to more conversions than convoluted websites with excessive ornamentation.
+Study after study has proven that simple website design leads to increased conversion rates than convoluted websites with excessive ornamentation.
 Many eCommerce store owners even report massive increases in sales after simplifying their websites.

 It can be tempting to try and promote sales by pulling out all the bells and whistles, but trying too hard can actually have the opposite impact.
 People don’t like it when they feel like someone is trying to sell them something.

-In fact, flashy websites tend to drive away conversions.
-Meanwhile, minimalistic sites allow visitors to easily make purchases or find important information without feeling like someone is actively trying to make them do so.
+In fact, flashy page designs tend to drive away conversions.
+Meanwhile, sites with minimalism design elements allow visitors to easily make purchases or find important information without feeling like someone is actively trying to make them do so.
 This is not to say that your website shouldn’t contain any images, videos, or eye-catching colors.
-Rather, you should use these elements sparingly and in ways that highlight main conversion points like “add to cart” buttons, lead forms, newsletter subscription boxes, or “contact us” tabs.
+Rather, you should use these elements sparingly and in ways that highlight main conversion points or CTAs like “add to cart” buttons, lead forms, newsletter subscription boxes, or “contact us” tabs.

 Notice how the above example has a clearly defined call to action?
-There is a visually appealing color scheme and some font variation to keep the web page interesting, but the overall simple website design and lack of excessive ornamentation allows users to click the largest, easiest to find button to contact one of our business development specialists about our social media advertising services.
+There is a visually appealing color scheme and some typography variation to keep the web page interesting.
+But overall, building a simple website design and lack of excessive ornamentation allows users to click the largest, easiest to find button to contact one of our business development specialists about our social media advertising services.
 This page is optimized for conversions.

 If you want more sales, consider optimizing your website by getting rid of any unneeded details that may distract users from main conversion points.
 Also, learn to effectively utilize white space to make a visually appealing website that is both professional and easy to navigate.
 Simple website design puts the focus of your site on the conversion points without leaving much room for users to stray away, thus driving sales.

 2. Simple website design is timeless